dmnkvd/Archive-Transcoding-Tools/README.md

   * **Q3** This is a draft mockup.
 How to approach running this app from a server, and save the files to a subfolder there?
 Node?
 Requests?
   * **Q4** How to implement a multi-user solution that saves each users's drawings with a unique ID in the filename?
 Cookies?

-- The images are currently saved with a function on button click.
-How to save the canvas images to a server?
-- How to display all the images together in the end?

 ## Code:
 - [*TOOL 0 - IISG Image Scraper*](https://github.com/dmnkvd/Archive-Transcoding-Tools/tree/master/tool_0-scraper)
 - [*TOOL 1 - Main Colour HEX*](https://github.com/dmnkvd/Archive-Transcoding-Tools/tree/master/tool_1-HexCode)